algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - push Ith scratch space index of the Ath transaction in the current group
 - LogicSigVersion >= 4
 - Mode: Application

+The `gloads` opcode can only access scratch spaces of previous app calls contained in the current group.

 ## bnz target